BASICS Scotland: PICT Team

-BASICS Scotland also provided initial, and now ongoing, support to the Highland PICT Team, a prehospital enhanced care team working in the North of Scotland.
+BASICS Scotland also provided initial support to the Highland PICT Team, a prehospital enhanced care team working in the North of Scotland.
 This resource, described as "world class" by a Professor of Rural Health provides a physician and advanced practitioner team which responds to major trauma and medical illness across North Scotland.
 In light of the "sparsely distributed ambulance resources in the Highlands" and the challenges of distance and adverse weather in the North West of Scotland which hampers aeromedical activities, PICT has a considerable remit beyond major trauma.

 PICT provides support to ambulance crews and community responders in medical emergencies, and also provides a "see and treat" service to patients in order to prevent transport and possible hospital admission for problems manageable at home.
 In this way PICT acts as a senior decision maker for prehospital clinicians across the North of Scotland.
 The role of the advanced practitioner is to support PICT clinicians in managing trauma and medical emergencies, including blue light driving to attend these calls.
 ARPs are rostered on duty with PICT, but also respond as an advanced paramedic response car outside the hours of PICT operation.
 This response provides additional backup to local cardiac arrest incidents, major trauma and other complex emergencies.

 The PICT Team currently operates 12 hours per day, and provides a seven-day service year round.
 Providing a variety of enhanced care services such as pre-hospital ultrasound, cardioversion, sedation and prehospital amputation.
 The doctor on the PICT Care will also assume the role of the Medical Incident Officer when required at a major incident.
-Members of the PICT Team have also been invited speakers at a number of medical conferences.

 PICT funding crisis

-In 2022, NHS Highland announced they would defund the PICT Team, in steps which will leave the Highlands and Inverness without a seven-day physician-lead enhanced care service.
+In 2022, NHS Highland announced they would defund the PICT Team, in steps which will leave the Highlands and Inverness without a seven-day physician-led enhanced care service.
 The nearest similar service being over 100 miles drive away in Aberdeen in the form of Emergency Medical Retrieval Service, although that service is primarily for medical retrieval work, rather than responding to 999 calls and providing community medicine to facilitate admission avoidance.